abinit/abipy_book/abipy_book/abinit_input.md

 ## Multiple datasets

-Multiple datasets are handy when you have to generate several input files sharing several common variables e.g. the crystalline structure, the value of {{ecut}} etc...
+Multiple datasets are handy when you have to generate several input files sharing several common variables e.g. the crystalline structure, the value of {{ecut}} etc.
 In this case, one can use the `MultiDataset` object that is essentially a list of `AbinitInput` objects.
 Note however that `Abipy` workflows do not support input files with more than one dataset.

 ```{code-cell}
 # A MultiDataset object with two datasets (a.k.a.
 AbinitInput)